Results.

 Allegation that court is functus officio rejected because the objection raised issues requiring evidential proof, not pure law.

-Civil procedure – preliminary objection must raise a pure point of law; issues of functus officio/res judicata/setting aside a consent decree that require factual proof are not suitable for preliminary objection; such matters to be determined on the merits with evidence; preliminary objection overruled with costs.
+— Issues of functus officio/res judicata/setting aside a consent decree that require factual proof are not suitable for preliminary objection

 21 March 2017